ResearchComputing/Documentation/docs/cloud/cumulus/cumulus.md

 ###  Requesting Access to CUmulus

-The application process for CUmulus requires users to submit an proposal for your use case, which can be requested by emailing [rc-help@colorado.edu](rc-help@colorado.edu).
+The application process for CUmulus requires users to submit an proposal for your use case, which can be requested by emailing <rc-help@colorado.edu>.
 In this proposal you will:
 - Describe your CUmulus workflow
 - Describe why this workflow is appropriate for CUmulus and cannot be accommodated by other CURC resources (Alpine or Blanca)
 - Estimate the resources you require (operating system, CPU cores, disk space, memory)